fguerra73/al-folio/_pages/about.md

 - Since November 2022, President of the bachelor and master's degree course councils in computer engineering at the Department of Engineering "Enzo Ferrari".

+- Since February 2024, Rector's delegate to the ICT at the University of Modena and Reggio Emilia

-- Since 2021, Coordinator of the curriculum of Computer Engineering and Science of the Doctorate Course in ICT at the University of Modena and Reggio Emilia.
+- Since 2021 to 2023, Coordinator of the curriculum of Computer Engineering and Science of the Doctorate Course in ICT at the University of Modena and Reggio Emilia.